barrysteyn/node-scrypt/Readme.md

  * Adds random salt.
  * Creates a HMAC to protect against active attack.
- * Uses the Scrypt key derivation function to derive a hash for a key.
+ * Uses the scrypt key derivation function to derive a hash for a key.

 ####Hash Format
 All hashes start with the word *"scrypt"*.
 Next comes the scrypt parameters used in the key derivation function, followed by random salt.
 Finally, a 256 bit HMAC of previous content is appended, with the key for the HMAC being produced by the scrypt key derivation function.
 The result is a 768 bit (96 byte) output: